ABOUT OUR WORK

 USDA Climate Hubs

 USDA Climate Hubs work across ten regions of the U.S. to support agricultural producers and professionals by providing science-based, region-specific information about climate change and climate adaptation strategies.
 The Climate Hubs can fill a critical gap to enhancing climate resiliency in Indian Country by delivering timely climate-related information and resources to Native agricultural producers, educators, and resource managers.
-The Native Climate project targets closing this gap by creating sustainable relationships among Climate Hubs, Tribal Extension professionals, and partner organizations in the region.
+This project targets closing this gap by creating sustainable relationships among Climate Hubs, Tribal Extension professionals, and partner organizations in the region.

 More information: https://www.climatehubs.usda.gov/